JimFowler/books/Books20/Tools/doc/theory.rst

 how to parse and write the fields.

 To achieve these goals **ajbbooks** maintains three different views of a book list.
-The first is the external comma separated list of entries called an Disk File.
+The first is the external comma separated text file of entries called a DiskFile.
 The second is the internal python class BookFile.
-The third is the users graphical view of a single entry called BookEntry.
+The third is the user's graphical view of a single entry called BookEntry.
 Various functions exist to transform from one view to the other via the internal BookFile class.
+Thus BookFile knows how to read/write the DiskFile while BookEntry knows how the read/write the BookFile.

 The three state view in shown in the first illustration while second shows the the overall class structure in the views.